 Chancroid - including symptoms, treatment and prevention

-Chancroid is a sexually transmitted disease caused by the bacterium Haemophilus ducreyi.
+Chancroid is a sexually transmitted infection caused by the bacterium Haemophilus ducreyi.
 It is rarely seen in Australia but is common in tropical countries.

 Chancroid is a notifiable condition1